katiana22/katiana22.website/_projects/2_project.md

 ### Results
 The proposed method is employed to study plasticity in a **Cu/Zr metallic glass** system.
 Below we observe the optimized continuum response compared to the reference atomistic.
-A very good match is achieved for the evolution of all quantities of interest, i.e., the effective temperature fields (left), shear strain fields (right) and stress-strain curve (below).
-In each plot, left columns represent the MD response and right columns the optimized PDE response.
+A very good match is achieved for the evolution of all quantities of interest, i.e., the effective temperature fields, shear strain fields  and stress-strain curve.

 <div class="row justify-content-sm-center">
     <div class="col-sm-4 mt-3 mt-md-0">